Global Markets

 - Global Reach: U.S. soybeans nourish the world, with customers in more than 80 nations relying on its nutritious and sustainable protein for human consumption, aquaculture and livestock feed.

-- Soy Checkoff Driving International Demand: In the last 5 years, the Soy Checkoff has driven international demand for U.S. Soy by 1.8 billion bushels, or an 18% increase in soybean exports. (source)
+- Soy Checkoff Driving International Demand: In the last five years, the Soy Checkoff has driven international demand for U.S. Soy by 1.8 billion bushels, or an 18% increase in soybean exports. (source)

 - Diversified Product Portfolio: S. Soy offers a comprehensive range of products to meet diverse global needs:(source)